Belén de Sárraga: Biography

-Belén de Sárraga Hernández was born in Valladolid on 1872, during the Sexenio Democrático.
+Belén de Sárraga Hernández was born in Valladolid in 1874, during the Sexenio Democrático.
 She was Vicente de Sárraga's first-born who was a republican and mason.
 She was coming from a bourgeois family and she was born two years after the civil marriage of her parents' in 1874.
 Her mother was Felisa Hernández Urgón, from Valladolid and from humble origins.
 In 1877, Vicente de Sárraga and Felisa celebrated a new marriage: canonical.

 Belén and her parents moved to Puerto Rico in 1880 and advised by her grandfather Fernando Ascensión de Sárraga y Aguayo (previous Education Director from San Juan de Puerto Rico School) she studied a teaching degree.
 She received a cultivated education.

 According to reliable sources, Belén's father was an arrogant gambler, as well as a conspirator.
 His personality brought him numerous exiles, accusations and trials.
 Due to this, Vicente de Sarraga and Felisa split up in 1888, after returning to Spain.
 One year later, in 1889, Belén's mother died, causing a wave of criticism and leaving Belén and his brother Rafael in the care of their maternal grandmother, Ana Urgón.
 This woman was described as being illiterate but strong enough to look after her grandchildren.
 In 1891, Belén's father abandoned them in order to begin a new sentimental relationship and get married again.

 Belén fought for financial support to her and his brother's maintenance, thereby she introduced herself slowly in the Republican federal circles, where she met her peer Emilio Ferrero Balaguer, a Republican and mason trader.
 In 1890, she moved with Emilio and her brother Rafael to Barcelona, and in 1890 (1894 according to other sources), Emilio and Belén got married.
 Belén, following the traditions of the time, added her husband's family name to hers.
 They had three children: Libertad, Demófilo Dantón and Víctor Volney.
 Her children's names indicate her left-leaning idealism.
 Belén admitted that she had found a 'life companion' and doctrine companion, her soul mate and, also, a mentor with whom she could preach her ideas in conferences, meetings, speeches and other functions.
 Not long after, Belén began to gain recognition in the spheres of oratory and press, after writing numerous articles in Barcelona and Madrid magazines.